What is a Conservation Area?

 Our experience in this field can be invaluable, not just with design and installation but also in guiding clients through the often tricky application processes.

 Our work with architects, civil engineers and local authorities ensures a seamless service, we have gone through the process many times and our guidance saves valuable time and money.
+In fact, our experts also specialise in window replacement in the conservation area.

 Quite substantial changes to the rear of a building might be fairly straightforward whereas a cosmetic change to a highly visible feature at the front might take a little longer to be passed.
 One thing is for sure though, the preservation of old and unique buildings is a genuine love of ours, we never cut corners and we do everything ‘by the book’.